 The first week transitioning off sugar, grains, and high carb foods did some freaky things physically, but mentally I did way better than expected.
 The second I made the decision to try this, I read everything I could on the evils of sugar and wheat, until sugar and any foods that spiked blood sugar became poison in my mind.
 Basically, I brainwashed myself.
 If you think you can’t get off sugar, do some googling.
 Scare yourself into going full bore.

-Here’s the deal with this diet.
+Here’s the deal with this method.
 You can’t do it halfway.
 You can’t cheat, especially during the transition.
 A little glucose does a lot of reversing.
 For my first few months, I stripped my diet down to bare bones, even dropped dairy and nuts in addition to all grains, sugar, and starchy foods.
 Once I stabilized, I slowly added things back in.
-With your system purged, you immediately know if you have an issue with that food.
+With your system purged, you immediately get a sense of what carb/fat/protein ratio works best for you.

 And by the way, with your palate changed, things like these sweet potato ricotta pancakes–made with no sweetener or flour at all–totally satisfy.
 Someone asked if I use alternate sweeteners like Stevia or Erythritol.
 Nope.
 I have no desire to poke the sweet-tooth bear, and I think substitute sweeteners might do that.
 Really, you don’t need them.

 And guess what?
-The longer you’re on the diet, the less your body reacts to foods that used to send you to hell–those common triggers that plagued you in the past.
+The longer you eat this way, the less your body reacts to foods that used to send you to hell–those common triggers that plagued you in the past.
 It’s amazing.
 Oh, and I lost 17 pounds and hubby lost 30.
 BONUS!
 By the way, my hubby rocks.
-He didn’t need to do this diet, but did it to support me, and he too says he will NEVER go back to eating wheat and sugar.
+He didn’t need to switch his way of eating, but did it to support me, and he too says he will NEVER go back to wheat and sugar.

 Also, BE PATIENT.
 It’s not going to work overnight.
 Trust the process.